clojurewerkz/legacy-blog/source/_posts/2013-06-15-how-we-document-our-projects-with-clojurewerkz-docslate.markdown

  * Should I use Jekyll, Awestruct, hack my own thing with Pandoc or use a wiki?
  * What library should I use for code highlighting?
  * How do I make the docs look decent?
- * What should I license the site and content?
+ * What licenses should I use for the site and content?

 and so on.